Overlap Algebras as Almost Discrete Locales: Overlap algebras

 \subsection{O-algebras are smallest strongly dense sublocales}

 There exists a well-known connection between Boolean locales and dense sublocales.
-Recall that a sublocale $X_j\hookrightarrow X$ is {\bf dense} if $\Omega X_j$ contains the bottom element of $\Omega X$, that is, if $j(0)=0$.
-It is well known that $X_{--}$ is the smallest dense sublocale of $X$.
+A sublocale $X_j\hookrightarrow X$ is {\bf dense} if $\Omega X_j$ contains the bottom element of $\Omega X$, that is, if $j(0)=0$.
+And $X_{--}$ is the smallest dense sublocale of $X$.
+Now $X_{--}$ is Boolean, and every Boolean locale is of this form (we refer the reader to \cite{stone_spaces} for details).
 Therefore, Boolean locales arise precisely as smallest dense sublocales.
+Here we want to show that o-algebras enjoy an analogous characterization.